-Applications for the BUILD 2018/2019 program are closed and will reopen in November of the Fall semester and close in March of the Spring semester.
-Students will take part in face-to-face interviews in late March to early April, be notified of their acceptance status in April and start the program in June (Scholars/Fellows) or July (Associates).
+Applications for the BUILD 2019/2020 program will open in November 2018 of the Fall semester and close the first week of March 2019 of the Spring semester.
+Students will take part in face-to-face interviews in late March to early April, be notified of their acceptance status in April and start the program in June.
 Information Sessions detailing the program are held periodically November through February.
 Visit the Information Session page for upcoming Info Session dates or to watch the online Info Session video.
 Please fill out our interest form at the button below so we can keep you up-to-date on upcoming information sessions and application deadlines.

 Application Process Timeline

 Below is a general timeline of CSULB BUILD recruiting activities so you can put a reminder on your calendar.
 The application period for 2019/2020 is now open and will end March 1, 2019.

 - November: Applications Open | Fall Information Sessions

 - February: Spring Information Sessions

 - March: Applications Due | Scholar Interviews (Before Spring Break)

 - May: Selection Notices